-High School Alignment Document Next Generation Science Standards, Common Core State Standards, and 21st Century Skills
+High School Grade Next Generation Science Standards, Common Core State Standards, and 21st Century Skills Alignment Document

-WHAT STUDENTS DO: Design a Mission to Mars.
+WHAT STUDENTS DO: Design a Mission to Search for Life in the Solar System.

-Curious about how engineers design a Mars mission?
+Curious about how scientists and engineers design a mission to search for life?
 In this fun, interactive card simulation, students experience the fundamentals of the engineering design process, with a hands-on, critical-thinking, authentic approach.
-Using collaboration and problem-solving skills, they develop a mission that meets constraints (budget, mass, power) and criteria (significant science return).
-This activity can introduce many activities in technology education, including robotics and rocketry.
+Using collaboration and problem-solving skills, they develop a mission to search for life in the solar system that meets constraints (budget, mass, power) and criteria (significant science return).

-NGSS CORE & COMPONENT QUESTIONS
+NRC FRAMEWORK/NGSS CORE & COMPONENT QUESTIONS